HackTricks-wiki/hacktricks/cryptography/cipher-block-chaining-cbc-mac-priv.md

 You can create a username called **Administ** (m1) and retrieve the signature (s1).\
 Then, you can create a username called the result of `rator\00\00\00 XOR s1`.
 This will generate `E(m2 XOR s1 XOR 0)` which is s32.\
-now, you can use s32 as the singature of the full name **Administrator**.
+now, you can use s32 as the signature of the full name **Administrator**.

 #### Summary